-Fig. 2 shows the probability density functions (PDFs) of tasmean (Fig. 2a) and pseudo-PDFs of pr (Fig. 2b), as well as the annual cycles of monthly values of both variables (Figs. 2c and 2d) for reference climate datasets and HighResClimNevada.
+Fig. 2 shows the probability density functions (PDFs) of tasmean (Fig. 2a) and pseudo-PDF of pr (Fig. 2b), as well as the annual cycles of monthly values of both variables (Figs. 2c and 2d) for reference climate datasets and HighResClimNevada.
 WRF data from the parent domain (05-WRF) have also been included because they are closer in spatial resolution to the reference datasets and hence more comparable.
 To obtain the PDFs, pseudo-PDFs, and annual cycles, all grid points in the SN Natural Park were considered.
 PDFs were estimated using a 0.5 °C bin, whereas pseudo-PDFs were obtained using an approach similar to that provided in Argüeso et al. (2012).
-That is, considering all grid points within the National and Natural Park borders, pseudo-PDFs for each dataset were obtained by grouping events of daily precipitation (pr > 0.1 mm) into 2 mm bins.
-The number of events multiplied by the mean intensity for each bin was then determined by dividing the total precipitation amounts (expressed in mm) for each bin by the number of grid points and days.
-Pseudo-PDFs were selected instead of the traditional PDFs in order to avoid masking light precipitation and, more importantly, heavy precipitation events.
+Therefore, we calculated the amount of precipitation in millimeters (mm) contributed by daily events, or bins, using 2 mm/day bins for daily precipitation greater than 0.1 mm.

 In general, HighResClimNevada tasmean shows similar PDFs to other climate products (values ranging from -15 to 35 °C) with certain bimodal features with two peaks of frequency (the highest peak around 5 °C, while the lighter one is around 20 °C).
-ROCIO\IBEB shows the greatest difference in the shape of the distribution, which exhibits a more diffuse bimodal character with its second mode shifted towards higher values.
+The major difference in the shape of the distributions appears in ROCIO\IBEB, where the bimodal character is more diffuse with its second mode shifted towards higher values.
 In terms of precipitation (Fig. 2b), differences between pseudo-PDFs are shown depending on the spatial resolution and the nature of the data.
 Events with pr around 10 mm/day seem to contribute to the highest amount of precipitation in HighResClimNevada.
-CHIRPS shows a similar shape in its pseudo-PDF but slightly shifted towards higher precipitation events.
+CHIRPS shows a similar shape in its pseudo-PDF, but slightly shifted towards higher precipitation events.
 For the other climatic products, however, the highest amount of procurs for lighter events (5 mm/day or less), which is more pronounced in GPM IMERG and ERA5-Land.
 The latter suggests that the shape of the PDF is influenced, at least in part, by the spatial resolution of the data.

 HighResClimNevada exhibits an annual cycle of monthly tasmean similar to 05-WRF and ROCIO\IBEB (Fig. 2c).
 However, underestimations of roughly 3 °C are shown compared to ERA5-Land and slight overestimations when CERRA is employed as a reference.
 In any case, all climatic products reveal an annual cycle with the highest temperature in July and the lowest in January.
 Concerning the spatiotemporal distribution of temperature, the violin plot in Fig. 2c shows that HighResClimNevada, 05-WRF, and CERRA are more widespread, which could be related to the spatial resolution (the higher the spatial resolution, the greater the dispersion) and the nature of the data, as these three climatic products are derived from modeled data.
 It should be noted that in high mountain regions, the number of weather stations is limited, making temperature characterization more difficult for station-based products such as ROCIO\IBEB.
-Regarding precipitation, all climate products have a similar shape in their annual cycle (Fig. 2d), with the highest precipitation in December and the lowest during July.
+Regarding precipitation, all climate products have a similar shape in their annual cycle (Fig. 2d), with the highest precipitation in March and the lowest during July.
 However, the amount of precipitation differs month by month.
 HighResClimNevada produces a high amount of pr (726 mm/year), second only to CHIRPS (792 mm/year) (inner figure in Fig. 2d), which is due to a higher amount of pr throughout the autumn and winter months.
-However, compared to reanalysis-based data like CERRA-LAND or ERA5-Land, HighResClimNevada seems to reveal a smaller pr amount throughout the summer.
+During the summer, however, HighResClimNevada appears to show a lower pr amount than reanalysis-based data like CERRA-LAND or ERA5-Land.